wasmerio/wasmer.io/_posts/is-not-about-wasm-is-about-what-you-can-build-with-it.md

 This article is an open reflection on the importance of thinking of **technology as an enabler** to new products and horizons, **and not as a driver itself**.
 On this article I’ll review how I’ve fallen on the mistake of prioritizing tech over product many times and how I got back delivering value by focusing back on the customer.

-If the long-term opportunities enabled by some technology advancement are greater than the short term gains enabled by the product powered by the technology, you may easily get blinded by the technology itself (very relatable to AI nowadays, isn’t it?).
-So it’s very critical, specially for startups, to find the right balance between short and long term thinking (product vs tech).
+At the end is critical (and specially so for startups) to find the right balance between short and long term thinking (in this case: *product vs tech*).

 > Growth it’s about focused short term imbalance to achieve long term balance.